 All oils are fine in the diffuser, as long as your cat can leave the room.
 And, they are much better than toxic artificial scents!!

-The following list of oils to avoid is from Dr. Janet Roark, DVM’s website,
+The following list of oils to avoid topically and internally is from Dr. Janet Roark, DVM’s website,

 - Melaleuca (Tea Tree)